 - Professional, pharmacy, and leadership skill-building experiences through completion of the PreParE Certificate

-- Eligibility for membership on select UofSC College of Pharmacy Committees
+- Eligibility for membership on select College of Pharmacy Committees

 - All advantages provided to traditional pathway pre-pharmacy students

-To receive an invitation to apply for the Gamecock Pharmacy Assurance (GPA) Program, students must meet all of the following qualifications:
+To receive an invitation to apply for the Gamecock Pharmacy Assurance (GPA) Program, students must:

 Students invited to apply for the Gamecock Pharmacy Assurance (GPA) Program must complete the following steps:

-- Complete the GPA Program application (in addition to the UofSC undergraduate application) by specified deadline(s)
+- Complete the GPA Program application (in addition to the USC undergraduate application) by specified deadline(s)

 - Receipt of letters of recommendation (additional details and instructions can be found in the GPA Program application)

-Students who are extended an invitation to apply to the GPA Program and meet or exceed the UofSC College of Pharmacy Technical Standards are encouraged to submit application materials as soon as possible.
+Students who are extended an invitation to apply to the GPA Program are encouraged to submit application materials as soon as possible.
 Interview seats are limited and will be issued on a rolling basis.

 The Gamecock Pharmacy Assurance (GPA) Program consists of required didactic classes, laboratories, extracurricular activities, and out-of-the-classroom experiences.
 The structure of the program allows students to fully explore the profession of pharmacy, while strengthening knowledge and skills needed to be successful in the Pharm.D.
 Program.